 - build-test-and-notify

-In this section, we will take notifications for our CircleCI build a step further by integrating it with Twilio.
+In this section, you will take notifications for the CircleCI build a step further by integrating it with Twilio.
 As mentioned earlier, the CircleCI orbs registry already has a Twilio orb for sending custom SMS notifications for a CircleCI job.

 TWILIO_FROM